eslint/eslint/docs/rules/template-curly-spacing.md

-# Enforce Usage of Spacing in Template Strings (template-curly-spacing)
+# template-curly-spacing

+Enforces usage of spacing in template strings.

 We can embed expressions in template strings with using a pair of `${` and `}`.